 Size: Up to 50 cm tall

 Lyall’s Mariposa Lily is listed as a ‘Species Threatened’ in BC by SARA (Species at Risk Act) and designated as ‘Special Concern’ by COSEWIC (Committee on the Status of Endangered Wildlife in Canada).
 It is threatened by human intervention and trampling livestock but most of the area where it occurs has now been designated as protected parkland.
-The plant is either self-pollinating or pollinated by insects and as its seed is only dropped nearby its seed dispersal is ineffective.
+The plant is either self-pollinating or pollinated by insects.
+It’s seed dispersal is ineffective as it is only dropped nearby.